Fenugreek: Cooking

 Fresh fenugreek leaves are an ingredient in some curries, such as with potatoes in Indian cuisines to make aloo methi (potato fenugreek) curry.

 In Armenian cuisine, fenugreek seed powder is used to make a paste that is an important ingredient to cover dried and cured beef to make basturma.

 In Iranian cuisine, fenugreek leaves are called shambalileh.
 They are one of several greens incorporated into the herb stew ghormeh sabzi, the herb frittata kuku sabzi, and the soup eshkeneh.

 In Georgian cuisine, a related species—Trigonella caerulea, called "blue fenugreek"—is used.

 In Egyptian cuisine, fenugreek is known by the Arabic name hilba or helba حلبة.
 Seeds are boiled to make a drink that is consumed at home and in coffee shops.
-Peasants in Upper Egypt add fenugreek seeds and maize to their pita bread to produce aish merahrah, a staple of their diet.
+Fellah in Upper Egypt add fenugreek seeds and maize to their pita bread to produce aish merahrah, a staple of their diet.
 Basterma, a cured, dried beef, gets its distinctive flavour from the fenugreek used as a coating.

 In the same way in Turkish cuisine, fenugreek seed powder, called çemen, is used to make a paste with paprika powder and garlic to cover dried and cured beef in making pastirma/basturma.
 (Its name comes from the Turkish verb bastırmak, meaning "to press").

 In Palestinian cuisine, fenugreek is used as an ingredient in a cake called fenugreek cake or hilbeh.

 In Moroccan cuisine, fenugreek is used in rfissa, a dish associated with the countryside.

 Fenugreek is used in Eritrean and Ethiopian cuisines.
 The word for fenugreek in Amharic is abesh (or abish), and the seed is used in Ethiopia as a natural herbal medicine in the treatment of diabetes.

 Yemenite Jews following the interpretation of Rabbi Shelomo Yitzchak (Rashi) believe fenugreek, which they call hilbah, hilbeh, hilba, helba, or halba "חילבה", to be the Talmudic rubia.
 When the seed kernels are ground and mixed with water, they greatly expand; hot spices, turmeric, and lemon juice are added to produce a frothy relish eaten with a sop.
 The relish is reminiscent of curry.
 It is eaten daily and ceremonially during the meal of the first and/or second night of the Jewish New Year, Rosh Hashana.

 In Yemen, a small amount of oud al hilba (عود الحلبة), which appears to be the same as ashwagandha, is traditionally added to ground fenugreek seeds before they are mixed with water to prepare the hulbah paste.
 This is believed to aid in digestion and more importantly to prevent or lessen the maple-syrup smell that usually occurs when consuming fenugreek.